Experimental observation of anomalous supralinear response of single-photon detectors: Direct nonlinearity measurement

-We measured three actively quenched SPADs (DET1--3), a passively quenched SPAD (DET4), and an SNSPD (DET5) for various values of bias current.
-The output of the detector under test is processed by a custom FPGA-based counter with a 2.2~ns pulse-pair resolution that is well below the dead time of any detector.
-For technical information, see Appendix \ref{sec:setup}.
+We measured three actively quenched SPADs (SPAD-1--3), a passively quenched SPAD (SPAD-P), and an SNSPD for various values of bias current.
+The output of the detector under test is processed by an FPGA-based counter with a 2.2~ns pulse-pair resolution that is well below the dead time of any detector.
+For technical information, see Appendix~\ref{sec:setup}.